yv-sb-repo-tests/saranshaga/content/posts/i-took-a-quantic-leap.md

 1. **Is the Quantic degree accredited?**\
    Quantic is accredited by the Distance Education Accrediting Commission (DEAC), listed by the U.S. Department of Education as a recognized accrediting agency.
 Read more: [Quantic School of Business and Technology | Accreditation](https://quantic.edu/accreditation)
 2. **I'm outside of the US, will my company recognize Quantic degrees?**\
-   The purpose of doing an MBA for me was to gain knowledge, and not necessarily add another degree to my CV.
-Please check with your manager and HR.
+   The purpose of doing an MBA for me was to gain knowledge, and not to add another degree on my CV.
+Please check with your manager and HR about the recognition.
 3. **How are placements after Quantic's MBA?
 What is the average package offered?**\
    Quantic doesn't organize campus placement/ recruitment drives.
 There are CV review clinics and a careers portal that lists job openings, but I recommend utilizing the networking opportunities for job roles.
 4. **How exhaustive is the curriculum?
 How many hours/ day do I need to put in?**\
    I found the curriculum to be just right, and to some, it might lack depth.
 I invested 3-4 hours a week on average, with projects taking longer than that.
 It depends on your learning capabilities and prior experience.
 5. **Is it worth doing MBA/ EMBA at Quantic?
 What is the ROI?**\
    Yes!
 If you can dedicate a few hours each week, I highly recommend this program to anyone looking beyond traditional learning programs.
 The ROI (for fee-paying students) depends on your goals and priorities.
 It's not something that comes instantly but pays over a period of time.
+6. **Who isn't the Quantic MBA for?**
+   If you're looking for a program with on-campus/ in-person interaction and job fair where recruiters gather up setting their stalls handing out company merchandise, Quantic's MBA may not be for you.

 - - -